semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 ```

 **Blocks** and **jobs**: define what to do at each step.
 Each block can
 have one or more jobs.
-All jobs in a block run in parallel, each one in
+All jobs in a block run in parallel, each in an
-an isolated environment.
+isolated environment.
 Semaphore waits for all jobs in a block to pass
 before starting the next one.

 This is how a block with two jobs looks like: